 Multi-million pound investment in offshore wind industry to unlock billions in UK economy

-- Department for Business, Innovation & Skills, Department of Energy & Climate Change, UK Trade & Investment, Deputy Prime Minister's Office, The Rt Hon Dr Vince Cable, The Rt Hon Nick Clegg MP, The Rt Hon Edward Davey, and The Rt Hon Sir Michael Fallon MP
+- Department for Business, Innovation & Skills, Department of Energy & Climate Change, UK Trade & Investment, Deputy Prime Minister's Office, The Rt Hon Dr Vince Cable The Rt Hon Nick Clegg, The Rt Hon Edward Davey, and The Rt Hon Sir Michael Fallon

 - Part of:

 - Industrial strategy

 - 1 August 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Government and business have today published a long-term strategy that will strengthen the UK’s position in the offshore wind industry.